francisannemmanuel-arcamo/student_info_system/README.md

 simple student info system app

-StudentGUI.py - main py file for the GUI of the app (just run this app only)
+StudentGUI.py - main py file for the GUI of the app (just run this code only)

 Student.py - py file imported to store variables and functions common to the different features